 Prepping For Side Effects

-I did the happy dance when I’d get through treatment with no visible signs of issues, or bearable.
-Again my earlier visual experience as a bystander was nausea, but that wasn’t really the case so much for me.
-There were only two instances only that heave was on the trail, and that was resolved by re-adjusting how it was administered.
+I did the happy dance when I’d get through treatment with no visible signs of issues, or it was bearable.
+Again, my earlier visual experience as a bystander was nausea, but that wasn’t really the case so much for me.
+There were only two instances that heaving was on the trail, and those were resolved by re-adjusting how the chemo was administered.

 The time to fight is now, with integrity, grace, hope, and a smile….when you feel like it

 How did you feel when you first started treatment?

 Have you met another blood cancer patient?